Belgium in the Junior Eurovision Song Contest 2007

-Belgium chose their Junior Eurovision entry for 2007 through Junior Eurosong, a national final consisting of 9 songs competing over three stages.
-The winner of Junior Eurosong was Trust, with the song "Anders".
+Belgium was represented at the Junior Eurovision Song Contest 2007 with the song "Anders", written by Mirek Coutigny, Laurens Platteeuw, Matthieu Renier, and Eva Storme, and performed by the band Trust.
+The Dutch participating broadcaster, Vlaamse Radio- en Televisieomroeporganisatie (VRT), selected its entry for the contest through Junior Eurosong 2007.
+The national competition consisted of nine songs competing over three stages.

 Before Eurovision

 Junior Eurosong 2007

-Junior Eurosong was the national final for Belgium at the Junior Eurovision Song Contest 2007, organised by Belgian broadcaster Vlaamse Radio- en Televisieomroep (VRT).
+Junior Eurosong 2007 was the national final organised by Vlaamse Radio- en Televisieomroeporganisatie (VRT) to select its entry for the Junior Eurovision Song Contest 2007.

 Format

 The format of the competition consisted of three shows: one quarter-final, one semi-final and a final.
 All shows were hosted by Ben Roelants.

 Results during the quarter-final and the semi-final shows were determined by the three-member jury panel and votes from the public.
 In the quarter-final, the songs first faced a public televote where the top five entries qualified.
 The jury then selected an additional qualifier from the remaining entries to proceed in the competition.
 In the semi-final, the songs first faced a public televote where the top three entries qualified.
 The jury then selected an additional qualifier from the remaining entries to proceed in the competition.
 In the final, public televoting exclusively determined the winner.

 The jury participated in each show by providing feedback to the competing artists and selecting entries to advance in the competition.
 The panel consists of: